GaryJones/genesis-child-theme-index/README.md

 Please do separate commits for each theme file.
 Multiple themes files can be sent in one pull request.

+In the future, I may accept screenshots as well.

 ### Checking Your Theme Data File

 The project includes grunt support for checking the validity of your theme data file if you clone this repo locally.